 A detailed guideline for testers to follow when testing an application.
 Test scenarios describe what should happen, not how things work.
 It details a set of input parameters and expected output values (expected results).

-Test scenarios provide clarity on both functional requirements and test specifications by providing a common language between developers and testers as they can state exceptions using use case terminology.
-They can also use test scenarios as a source to derive additional test scenarios using Walk Through Testing, Branch testing, and Decision testing methodologies.
+Test scenarios clarify functional requirements and test specifications by providing a common language between developers and testers, as they can state exceptions using use-case terminology.
+They can also use test scenarios to derive additional ones using walk-through testing, branch testing, and decision-testing methodologies.

 Test scenarios provide the foundation for automated unit tests written in code.
 An automated test framework is used to determine if the application behaves correctly when various inputs – called stimuli are given to it.

 As developers start writing automated unit tests, they typically start with a test scenario.
-In fact, the preferred way to write a test case in JUnit is by using TestCase class which extends org.junit.Test class and provides a setUp() method for preparation of data and tearDown() method for cleanup after execution
+The preferred way to write a test case in JUnit is using the TestCase class, which extends org.junit.Test class and provide a setUp() method for data preparation and tearDown() method for cleanup after execution.

 Scenario Testing